Lemon & Paeroa: Branding and packaging

 In 1982–1983, two-litre bottles were released for L&P, up from the previous maximum of 1.25 litres.

 The brand was redesigned in 2005, changing the label to a "retro" style.
 After advertising marking the rebrand, the new branding was rolled out three months later in stores so that people would recognise the new bottle designs.
 In 2012 the branding was redesigned by Dow Design with the intention of making it look more up to date and in line with the younger generation.
 This included changing the cream coloured lid to a yellow one.
 The branding was changed again in 2016.
 It included a logo change and new bottle shapes, allowing for better differentiation of the various L&P flavours.

 In 2022 Coca-Cola announced that they were considering changing the plastic on the bottles from brown to clear, which would make recycling of the bottle easier.
 A similar change had already been made with Sprite bottles.
 Critics including Hauraki District Mayor Toby Adams have mentioned that because the brown bottle is iconic, people may have a hard time supporting the change.
 Adams said that if the reason of change (recycling) was given to consumers, they would be more likely to accept it.
 When asked if he thought the colour change would affect tourist numbers to the 7 m L&P statue in Paeroa, Adams said he believed tourists are attracted to it because it is a large and famous bottle, not because of its colour.
+The change to clear bottles took place progressively from April 2026.